Mueller special counsel investigation: End of investigation

 On May 29, 2019, Mueller announced that he was retiring as special counsel and that the office would be shut down, and he spoke publicly about the report for the first time.
 Saying "[t]he report is my testimony," he indicated he would have nothing to say that wasn't already in the report.
 On the subject of obstruction of justice, he said he had been prohibited by Justice Department policy from charging the president with a crime and that any potential wrongdoing by a president must be addressed by a "process other than the criminal justice system".
 This suggested that the investigation could now be picked up by Congress.
 He stressed that the central conclusion of his investigation was "that there were multiple, systematic efforts to interfere in our election.
 That allegation deserves the attention of every American."
 He also stated: "If we had had confidence that the President clearly did not commit a crime, we would have said so.
 We did not, however, make a determination as to whether the president did commit a crime".

 The House Judiciary and Intelligence committees subpoenaed Mueller on June 25, 2019, with a letter saying that "the American public deserves to hear directly from you about your investigation and conclusions."
 Mueller reluctantly agreed to testify publicly with a scheduled date of July 17.
 This date was later pushed back to July 24.
 During his testimony, Mueller answered Republican Representative Ken Buck that a president could be charged with obstruction of justice (or other crimes) after the president left office.

-Following the Trump–Ukraine scandal, the House of Representatives launched an impeachment inquiry against Trump in September 2019 but did not pursue an article of impeachment related to the Mueller investigation.
+Following the Trump–Ukraine scandal, the Democratic-controlled House of Representatives launched an impeachment inquiry against Trump in September 2019 but did not pursue an article of impeachment related to the Mueller investigation.